 The credit rating also influences the interest rate paid by the borrower, reflecting how much the lender wants to be compensated for assuming the risk related to repayment of the debt.
-Note that other influences on the interest rate are the underlying interest rates for benchmark Government of Canada bonds and spreads between Canada and Ontario bonds at the moment of debt issue.
+Note that other influences on the interest rate are the underlying interest rates for benchmark on Government of Canada bonds and spreads between Canada and Ontario bonds at the moment of debt issue.

-The following chart compares U of T credit ratings with our Canadian peers and with our U.S. AAU (Association of American Universities) peers and with the Province of Ontario, all at June 2006 (Moody's has since upgraded the Province of Ontario to Aa1).
+The following chart compares U of T credit ratings with our Canadian peers and with our U.S. AAU (Association of American Universities) peers and with the Province of Ontario, all at June 2007.